Codingworld786/Generative-AI-Projects/Gradio/README.md

-# 🚀 Gradio Day! – LLM UI Playground
+# Gradio Day! – LLM UI Playground with OpenAI, Claude, and Gemini

 Welcome to **Gradio Day**, a fun and practical notebook to help you build user interfaces using the **Gradio** framework and experiment with top LLMs like **OpenAI (GPT-4o-mini)**, **Claude 3 (Haiku)**, and optionally **Google Gemini**.